dmd-program/dmd-100/topics/audience.md

 # Audience

-When a car maker creates a car, there is quite a lot of design considerations, the major one of which is the person who will be buying the car.
+When a car manufacturer designs a car, the first consideration is who will be buying the car.
+There is no benefit in making a car that no one will buy.
 This is the same with any product or service.
 It's easy to recognize the audience when you are making a product because the product is designed around the customer's wants and needs.
+If you are unsure who a car design is targeting, look to their marketing for insights.

-But what about in a work presentation where you want your team's ideas to be taken seriously, or an interview where you have to seem competent in a situation where you have very little information, or a community mural where you want to inspire young children to dream bigger?
-Each of those instances where things are being make, be they slides, a painting, or a conversation, the audience should drive the decision making process.
-If they aren't the focus, a bad outcome is more likely to occur.
+But what about when giving a presentation at work where you want to prove the viability of your team's ideas, or going an interview where you have to demonstrate competence to an employer, or organizing a mural project where you want to inspire the community to dream bigger?
+Each of those instances is a kind of strategic conversation that includes an act of making – be they slides, a painting, or a conversation – and if the audience isn't considered in the decision making process, a bad outcome is likely to occur.

 **Here are some examples of audience:**

 - **Architect:** building inhabitants, engineers, code inspectors, construction workers
-- **A supermarket owner:** shoppers, suppliers, workers
+- **A supermarket owner:** shoppers, food suppliers, workers
 - **Hollywood film producer:** causal movie-goers, hardcore fans
-- **Politician:** voters, foreign leaders
+- **Politician:** voters, foreign leaders, political parties, campaign contributors
-- **Book publisher:** genre fan-base
+- **Writer:** readers, publisher, critics
-- **Activist:** general public
+- **Activist:** general public, politicians,
-- **Professor:** students, colleagues, promotion committees
+- **Professor:** students, colleagues, tenure and promotion committees, publications

+Each of these situations involves strategy, which is developed to guide the design process.